gertstulp/website/content/yag/index.md

 +++

 I am a member of the [Young Academy Groningen](https://www.rug.nl/research/young-academy/).
 I enjoy it very much.
+[Here](https://www.youtube.com/watch?v=TIt7v-5nTJA) is a video that was made when I became member.

 Recently, I have been involved in organising the following events: